Quilt as desired.

 I’d look at quilts in magazines or books, see the exquisite quilting done on them, (especially feathered vines and feathered circles), and get overwhelmed.
 But, then I realized, “Hey, I’m a beginner.
 I don’t need to start with something complicated!
 Why set myself up for disaster?
 Instead, I’ll set myself up for success!”
 A runner doesn’t start marathon training by running 26 miles the first day.
 They build up to it.
 It’s the same with any new thing we do.
 I started small.
 Not a huge bed quilt right off the bat.
 But, a table runner.
 Something small and manageable.

 I used a free-motion foot and just stitched around the center stars and right along all of the seam lines of each colored rectangle and blue angled pieces.
+I stitched on the “downhill” side of the seam lines. this is known as “Stitch-in-the-Ditch” quilting.
 The nativity scenes in the background fabric are separated by lines, mostly squares and rectangles with an occasional arch, so, I just followed the lines.
 My goal was to figure out a path to get me from one scene-filled triangle to the next without having to tie off my thread and start a new line.
 I had to backtrack (or travel) back over previous stitching often to get around each shape.
 I used a busy fabric for the backing, so that any thread build up from stitching back over a line wouldn’t be very noticeable.

 Stitching in the ditch and along lines in the fabric, gave me experience in following lines and in controlling the quilt sandwich.
 Usually, when I begin a new quilt project, I’ll stitch-in-the-ditch around the blocks and/or around units in the blocks.
 This accomplishes two things.
 One, it anchors the quilt sandwich together and stabilizes it for any more quilting that I might decide to do on it.
 Two, it helps me get the “feel” of machine quilting again so that if/when I decide to add some free-motion design elements to the quilt blocks, I do a better job.